cyinnove/corser/README.md

 - **Single URL Scan:** Perform a CORS scan on a specified URL.
 - **Multiple URL Scan:** Perform CORS scans on multiple URLs from a specified file.
 - **Proxy Mode Scan:** Receives requests from an upstreaming proxy and scan them, Ex: BurpSuite, ZAP ...
+- **POC Generation:** Generates POC Any bug found in the Single URL scan mode .
 ## Usage

 Run Corser with the desired commands and options: